ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 You can link CD and toolchain instances when you're using the API to create a new project.

 * Use an optional header `IBM-CLOUD-API-KEY` to add CD and toolchains while creating a project.
-Generate a key for your API key from [here](https://cloud.ibm.com/login?redirect=%2Fiam%2Fapikeys).
+Generate the key value for your API key from [here](https://cloud.ibm.com/login?redirect=%2Fiam%2Fapikeys).

 To successfully link a toolchain and Continuous Delivery instance parameters, you must use the `IBM-CLOUD-API-KEY` header.
 {: note}